A Note on Sharpened Singular Adams-Type Inequalities: Introduction and main results

-where $\alpha_n=n\omega_{n-1}^{\frac{1}{n-1}}$ with $\omega_{n-1}$ is the measure of the unit sphere in $\mathbb{R}^n$.
+where $\alpha_n=n\omega_{n-1}^{\frac{1}{n-1}}$ with $\omega_{n-1}$ is the $(n-1)$-dimensional surface measure of the unit sphere $\mathbb{S}^{n-1}$ in $\mathbb{R}^n$.
 In addition, the above supremum is no longer finite if $\alpha> \alpha_n$.
-Later, Adimurthi-Sandeep \cite{MR2329019} generalized the result obtained by Moser in \cite{MR301504} and established a sharp singular Moser-Trudinger inequality with the same Dirichlet norm used in \eqref{eq1.3}.
-Both nonsingular and singular Moser-Trudinger inequalities in the Euclidean space have been studied in \cite{MR1163431, MR2109256} in $\mathbb{R}^2$, then for higher dimensions in \cite{MR1704875, MR1646323, MR2400264, MR2669653, MR2788328, MR3322992}, respectively.
-Such inequalities have several applications in conformal geometry and geometric analysis of PDEs; for a detailed study, we refer to \cite{MR1989228, MR1230930, MR3077206}.
+Later, Adimurthi-Sandeep \cite{Adimurthi-Sandeep-2007} generalized the result obtained by Moser in \cite{Moser-1970/71} and established a sharp singular Moser-Trudinger inequality with the same Dirichlet norm used in \eqref{eq1.3}.
+Both nonsingular and singular Moser-Trudinger inequalities in the Euclidean space have been studied in \cite{Cao-1992, Ruf-2005} in $\mathbb{R}^2$, then for higher dimensions in \cite{Adachi-Tanaka-2000, Adimurthi-Yang-2010, de Souza-2011, do O-1997, do O-de Souza-2015, Li-Ruf-2008}.
+Such inequalities have several applications in conformal geometry and geometric analysis of PDEs; for a detailed study, we refer to \cite{Chang-Yang-2003, Beckner-1993, Lam-Lu-2012@} and the references therein.